DisciplinedSoftware/DisciplinedSoftware.github.io/_posts/2024-09-14-testing-complex-code.markdown

 ```

 Great!
 We now have a test that passes.
+With the new code, it is easy to cover all the corner cases of the new behaviour.
 Let assume that our new code is fully tested and it does everything that we want.
-With the new code, it is easy to cover all the corner cases of the new behaviour.
-Let plug it into the existing code.
+We now plug it into the existing code.
 But first we will create a complex test case with all the boiler plate code to instantiate everything that is needed at least for one happy path and hopefully for one unhappy path if possible.
 Here for simplicity, we will only focus on achieiving one happy path.

 The main goal of this test is not to validate the behaviour but to validate that the new behaviour is called and that its inputs and outputs are attached correctly to the existing code.
 This test will be hard to write, hard to maintain, fragile and probably flaky.
-At least you will not have many tests of this kind and they will tend to be eliminated over time as your code design will improve.
+At least you will not have many tests of this kind and they will tend to be eliminated over time as your code design improve.

 TODO: Write about the difference between code design and architecture.